pcattori/blog/posts/offline-dev-and-testing-for-remix/index.md

 This ensures we only setup and start our MSW server once everytime the server spins up, even if live reloads happen.[^node-api-for-dev-server]

 [^node-api-for-dev-server]: I've made a [proposal for a Node API for the Remix compiler and dev server](https://github.com/remix-run/remix/discussions/4547) which would let us more precisely purge the require cache.
 I _think_ that would make the "global" trick obsolete.

+The awesome thing about this approach is that its universal.
+It also works for Javascript or Typescript and it works for _any_ dev server.

 ## Further reading